mre/endler.dev/content/2022/alloc/index.md

 ## What Is A Memory Leak And Can It Happen In Rust?

+A memory leak is when a program allocates memory but never frees it.

 ## Can I "see" memory allocations in Rust?

 You can look at the MIR (medium intermediate representation)